citp/privacy-policy-historical/t/th/the/theindychannel.com.md

-> *The following text is extracted and transformed from the theindychannel.com privacy policy that was archived on 2011-12-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111214134510id_/http%3A//www.theindychannel.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the theindychannel.com privacy policy that was archived on 2012-06-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120613172839id_/http%3A//www.theindychannel.com/privacy) for the most accurate reproduction.*

 # Privacy

-**MCGRAW-HILL BROADCASTING PRIVACY NOTICE**
+**THE E.W.
+SCRIPPS COMPANY PRIVACY NOTICE**

-### WHAT PERSONALLY-IDENTIFIABLE INFORMATION ("PII") DOES MCGRAW-HILL BROADCASTING COLLECT ABOUT YOU?
+### WHAT PERSONALLY-IDENTIFIABLE INFORMATION ("PII") DOES THE E.W.
+SCRIPPS COMPANY COLLECT ABOUT YOU?

 Contact information that you provide to us (such as your name, title and organization, address, telephone number, fax number, email address).